 “Desktop-first” Inference Software

-• KoboldCpp – This one, frequently paired with the SillyTavern UI, is highly successful on all platforms because of its underlying llama.cpp engine.
-For acceleration, it offers native CUDA support for NVIDIA users and Vulkan for virtually any other GPU, be it AMD, Intel Arc, or integrated graphics.
-There is also an actively developed ROCm-compatible fork of the project available.
+- KoboldCpp – This one, frequently paired with the SillyTavern UI, is highly successful on all platforms because of its underlying llama.cpp engine.
+For acceleration, it offers native CUDA support for NVIDIA users and Vulkan for a wide range of AMD, Intel, and integrated GPUs.
+For AMD users, the current practical advice is usually to try the Vulkan/no-CUDA build first for the broadest compatibility, then use ROCm/HIP builds where your Linux setup and GPU are supported.

 You can learn much more about all of these (and more) here: Full List of Local LLM Inference Software